What's the soundtrack of a sale? 5 tips to get the most out of your sale season

 Every day for a retailer is Black Friday, although the real deal is just around the corner.
 So is Singles Day, and the miscellaneous holiday sales are soon to follow.
 But it doesn't stop there.
 Retailers have more and more seasonal sales every year, and discounts pull bigger and bigger crowds.
 Customers lining up to the cash registers often have to suffer for a long time to buy those bargain sneakers.
 What can you—the store manager or business owner—do to make life a little easier for your customers and the staff helping them?

 Studies show that songs we recognize grab our attention and make time pass faster.
 So if you want to turn that long line into a somewhat more pleasant experience for your customers, play music that they recognize.
 If they happen to like the songs, it’s even better.
 Scientists have proven that time actually does pass quicker when you have fun.
-So, no matter what style of music you’re playing—mix it with some of the soundtracks that include the biggest hits to drive up recognition.
+So, no matter what style of music you’re playing—mix it with some of the playlists that include the biggest hits to drive up recognition.

 2. Follow the flow—go scheduling

-A rule of thumb when creating a smooth musical environment: match the customer flows by scheduling your soundtrack.
+A rule of thumb when creating a smooth musical environment: match the customer flows by scheduling your playlist.
 Low intensity music during slow hours and high intensity music during peak hours.
 When the tempo is higher we act quicker and make faster decisions.
 Sales are most definitely always peak hours, so don’t be afraid to raise both the energy and volume when your store gets crowded.
 You’ll clear the shelves AND the lines, and at the same time give your staff an energy boost.
 Speed up your business!

 3. Keep the staff happy

-Let your staff select the music and create personal soundtracks.
-Schedule those soundtracks before and after ordinary opening hours.
+Let your staff select the music and create personal playlists.
+Schedule those playlists before and after ordinary opening hours.
 This will keep up the working spirit during busy sales and still let you play music that fits your brand.
 Last but not least, explain the idea that drives the in-store music to your team.
 It’s crucial that the music reflects your brand, not your or anyone else’s personal taste.

 4. Make sure your customers find what they're looking for